HISTORY COURSES

 Spring Semester, 2008

-History 370.001: Special Topics: The Egyptian Empire.
+History 370.01: Special Topics: The Egyptian Empire.
 Combining texts and archaeology, this course centers on the history and character of the ancient Egyptian imperial experience specifically during the New Kingdom (Dynasties 18-20), c.
 1570-1070 BC.
 Topics include: the form and development of the empire, political organization, military issues (history, technology, etc.), the great battles (e.g., Megiddo, Kadesh, etc.), policies toward Nubia and Asia, rising economic wealth, social and intellectual advances, including: cosmopolitan life at home, growing cultural sophistication, influence of foreign ideas, religious issues and experimentation, King Akhenaten, the cult of the Aten and the Amarna experience; finally the retreat from empire, including the Sea People wars, the Philistine client states, and the ultimate rising threat from Nubia and Assyria.
-Student presentations form an important part of the curriculum.
-Course credits can be applied toward Classics and Archaeology program requirements.

 Fall Semester, 2007

-History 270.001: Special Topics: Ancient Mesopotamia and Western Asia.
+History 270.01: Special Topics: Ancient Mesopotamia and Western Asia.
 This course surveys the history of the ancient Near East, specifically in Western Asia, from the Neolithic Period through the Persian Empire, ca. 10,000-331 BC.
 It focuses on the rise of civilization in the Tigris-Euphrates river valley and the subsequent history and society of the kingdoms of Mesopotamia, the Mediterranean coast, Asia Minor and the Iranian plateau, including: Sumer, Akkad, Babylonia, Assyria, the Hittites, Syria, Phoenicia Canaan, and Persia.
 As such, it brings together the academic disciplines of Assyriology, Sumerology, Hittitology, Syro-Palestinian Studies and Achaemenid Studies.
 The class will explore the formation and interrelations of the different cultures, as revealed specifically in both their texts and archaeology, combining written documentation with material culture.
-This course can also be applied to credits in the Classics major and Archaeology minor.

 Spring Semester, 2007